 In recognition of Indigenous Peoples Day on Oct.
-12 and Native American Heritage Month in November, the University of Utah is formally launching its Indigenous Land Acknowledgement.
+12 and Native American Heritage Month in November, the University of Utah is formally launching its Indigenous Land Acknowledgment.

-As many colleges and departments across campus began crafting their own land acknowledgements on websites and during events, Senior Vice President for Academic Affairs, Dan Reed, chartered a committee to develop a statement that could be adopted by all at the U. For about a year, this committee engaged in meaningful conversations around what should be included in a university-wide Indigenous Land Acknowledgement.
+As many colleges and departments across campus began crafting their own land acknowledgments on websites and during events, Senior Vice President for Academic Affairs, Dan Reed, chartered a committee to develop a statement that could be adopted by all at the U. For about a year, this committee engaged in meaningful conversations around what should be included in a university-wide Indigenous Land Acknowledgment.

 The U operates on the traditional and ancestral homelands of the Shoshone, Paiute, Goshute and Ute Tribes, and Utah is home to eight distinct tribal nations.

-Committee members, many of whom are tribal members, created a long and short version of the land acknowledgement so it may be posted, distributed and recited by campus partners as appropriate.
+Committee members, many of whom are tribal members, created a long and short version of the land acknowledgment so it may be posted, distributed and recited by campus partners as appropriate.

 Elizabeth Kronk Warner, co-chair, dean of the S.J.
 Quinney College of Law (Sault Ste.
 Marie Tribe of Chippewa Indians)